-If you are unsure about any of these statements, please ask a member of school staff for advice.
+If you are unsure about any of these statements, please ask speak to your line manager for clarification.

 APPENDIX 2 - APPROVED SOCIAL MEDIA PLATFORM PROTOCOLS

 The school community is encouraged to consider if a social media account will help them in their work, e.g. a History department Twitter account, or a "Friends of the School" Facebook page.
 Anyone wishing to create such an account must present a business case to the Senior Leadership Team which covers the following points: